GitPack/GitPackPython/README.rst

 Download the gpack bash script to a local directory and make the file executable:

 .. code::

     wget https://raw.githubusercontent.com/GitPack/GitPack/master/gpack
     chmod u+x ./gpack

-Add repos to GpackRepos file using gpack:
+Add repos to GpackRepos file using gpack, an example is shown below:

 .. code::